ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 3 - Prometheus Node Exporter service.md

     - `tolerations`:\
       As it was specified in the [Kube State Metrics deployment](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%202%20-%20Kube%20State%20Metrics%20service.md#kube-state-metrics-deployment), you need this section to allow the Prometheus Node Exporter pod to be scheduled in nodes that have the `NoSchedule` taint.
 Remember that [your K3s server node is tainted to not allow any kind of workload being scheduled in it](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#the-k3sserver01-nodes-configyaml-file).

-## Prometheus Node Exporter Service resource
+## Prometheus Node Exporter Service

-Only a `Service` remains to be declared for completing this Prometheus Node Exporter setup:
+Declare the necessary `Service` resource for completing this Prometheus Node Exporter setup:

 1. Generate an `agent-prometheus-node-exporter.service.yaml` under the `agent-prometheus-node-exporter/resources` folder: